DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 ### Troubleshooting

-**Q : Who do I reach out to if I run into problems with this integration ?**

-A: You are welcome to reach out to JFrog directly by writing to us at [support@jfrog.com](support@jfrog.com) or opening a support ticket on our [Customer Support Portal][11]

 **Q : I have JFrog Cloud Enterprise + license.
 Will I be able to use this integration?**

 A: No.This integration is only built for JFrog customers who have on-prem or self-hosted JFrog subscription.
 JFrog is working on a SaaS Log streaming solution which will allow our SaaS customers to stream logs to Datadog.
 We hope to launch that solution in late 2023.